Phantom cosmological model with observational constraints in $f(Q)$ gravity: The model

 \subsubsection{\textit{MCMC} Analysis}

 In order to obtain the tight constraints on the parameters of the $f(Q)$ model, the \textit{MCMC} analysis will be used to implement the test.
 This analysis will produce proficient fits of $\alpha$, $\beta$, $\omega$ and $n$ upon minimization of a total $\chi^{2}$.
 Also, this analysis will produce selection criteria, which will allow us to draw some conclusions.
 The panels on the diagonal in corner MCMC plot shows the $1-D$ curve for each model parameter obtained by marginalizing over the other parameters, with a thick line curve to indicate the best fit value.
 The off diagonal panels show $2-D$ projections of the posterior probability distributions for each pair of parameters, with contours to indicate $1-\sigma$ (Blue) and $2-\sigma$ (Light Blue) regions.
 The best fit values of $\alpha$, $\beta$, $\omega$ and $n$ are obtained from the triangle plot FIG-\ref{fig:I}(left panel) through $Hubble$ data and in triangle plot Fig-\ref{fig:I}(right panel) using $Pantheon + SHOES$ data with $1-\sigma$ and $2-\sigma$ confidence intervals.
 All the obtained values are listed in Table \ref{table:I}.
 In Fig-\ref{fig:II}, the curve for distance modulo has been given as the distance modulo can also expressed in Hubble parameter eqn.\eqref{eq:15}.
-Here also, the solid red line passed in the middle of through the error bar plots.
-In Fig-\ref{fig:III}, we have shown the error bar plots of $H(z)$ [upper panel] and $H(z)/(1 + z)$ [Lower panel]. \begin{widetext} The dotted line represents the $\Lambda$CDM line and the solid red line represents the best fit curve for Hubble rate.
+Here, the solid red line passed in the middle through the error bar plots [Fig-\ref{fig:II}], where we used best fit values from Table \ref{table:I} to plot the error bar plot.
+Also, In Fig-\ref{fig:III}, we have shown the error bar plots of $H(z)$ [upper panel] and $H(z)/(1 + z)$ [Lower panel] using the best fit values obtained in Table \ref{table:I}. \begin{widetext} The dotted line represents the $\Lambda$CDM line and the solid red line represents the best fit curve for Hubble rate.
 It can be observed that in both the figures, the solid red line is traversing at the middle of the error bars.
-The present value of the Hubble parameter $H_0$ considered to be $H_{0} \approx 70.7~kms^{-1}MPc^{-1}$, though the cosmological prescription given as $H_{0} = 71.8_{-3.3}^{+3.9}~~kms^{-1}MPc^{-1}$ \cite{Denzel2021}.
+We have marginalized value of $H_{0}$ as $69.5^{+2.3}_{-1.9} kms^{-1}Mpc^{-1}$ and $70.7\pm2.7 kms^{-1}Mpc^{-1}$ respectively with Hubble data and $Pantheon + SHOES$ data sets.
+The details values of the parameters are given in Table-\ref{table:I}.
+For the subsequent study, we follow $H_0=70.7\pm2.7 kms^{-1}Mpc^{-1}$.

 \end{widetext}